 • Experience: Ask for details on recent development projects in your specific industry.
 In particular, be sure to ask about the expertise of the technicians that will be working on your product to assess their skill level.

-• Other Services: In addition to manufacturing, you may require other assistance and it can be useful to have a one-stop-shop approach.
+• Other Services: In addition to manufacturing, you may require additional assistance, and it can be useful to have a one-stop-shop approach.
 For example, if you need regulatory reviews or certification, find out if the contract manufacturer can help with that.

 • Materials